Dissonance and Myth: Stefan Spjut’s Trolls

 Recent Comments

-- Kirth Girthsome on Lovecraft’s Faintest Fingerprints: C.M.
-Eddy Jr.’s and H.P.
-Lovecraft’s “Ashes” 15 mins ago
+- jmeltzer on Hopefully Ryan Reynolds is Meeting With Marvel Studios for a Deadpool Phase 4 Cameo (With Spider-Man?)
+27 mins ago

-- Silvertip on Reading the Wheel of Time: Romance and Choices in Robert Jordan’s The Shadow Rising (Part 6) 46 mins ago
+- ChristopherLBennett on Star Trek The Original Series Rewatch: “Amok Time” 33 mins ago

-- Sunspear on Jodie Whittaker Becomes First Doctor to Play The Doctor 1 hour ago
+- Scifistargazer on Jodie Whittaker Becomes First Doctor to Play The Doctor 35 mins ago

-- nicktherobin on Reading the Wheel of Time: Romance and Choices in Robert Jordan’s The Shadow Rising (Part 6) 2 hours ago
+- Chase McKinney on Jodie Whittaker Becomes First Doctor to Play The Doctor 55 mins ago

-- Paladin Burke on Star Trek The Original Series Rewatch: “Amok Time” 2 hours ago
+- wiredog on Watch the Trailer for Never Surrender, a Documentary About Galaxy Quest 2 hours ago

-- eloise on SF Stories in Which Earth Is Liberated by an Alien Empire 2 hours ago
+- Sunspear on Jodie Whittaker Becomes First Doctor to Play The Doctor 3 hours ago

-- RobinC on The Messy, Beautiful Worldbuilding of The Lion, the Witch and the Wardrobe 2 hours ago
+- heathersfolly on Watch the Trailer for Never Surrender, a Documentary About Galaxy Quest 5 hours ago

-- Jocelyn B on Jodie Whittaker Becomes First Doctor to Play The Doctor 2 hours ago
+- ZakDrizzt on The Messy, Beautiful Worldbuilding of The Lion, the Witch and the Wardrobe 5 hours ago

-- dioscuri on The Messy, Beautiful Worldbuilding of The Lion, the Witch and the Wardrobe 2 hours ago
+- bad_platypus on Reading the Wheel of Time: Romance and Choices in Robert Jordan’s The Shadow Rising (Part 6) 5 hours ago